 Therefore, I’ll start with training programmes in areas such as assertiveness training or motivational interviewing.
 I decided to use two models of psychology with communication at their centre.
 Those models are Transactional Analysis (TA) and Neuro-linguistic Programming (NLP).

 I have mentioned TA on a number of occasions.
 It had a large impact on my own personal and professional development in the 1960’s and 1970’s.
 Look at this page, for more information.
 Does it invite you to design a safe experiment when you are talking to others?
-Consider, for instance, when you speak to some-one else, what ego state you are talking from and what ego state are you talking to?
+Consider, for instance, when you speak to some-one else, what ego state are you talking from and what ego state are you talking to?

 Neuro-linguistic Programming (NLP) was developed by John Grinder and Richard Bandler in the 1970’s.
 Their work built on the practices of leading therapists such as Milton Erikson and Virginia Satir but it owed a debt to earlier work by Truax and Carkhuff.
-Here another mention of David Brazier may help as he has a paper on Robert Carkhuff on the post-Rogerian age.
+Here is another mention of David Brazier as he has a paper on Robert Carkhuff on the post-Rogerian age.

 Neuro-Linguistic Programming (NLP) did offer specific strategies relating to communication, and I will refer to some of them.
 I like the model as it offer many practical suggestions.
 Its techniques are effective in changing our experience of the world.
 It is less a theory and more an ‘attitude’, but I would add that it needs to be ‘attitude’ with a moral compass.